 Our world is blessed with millions of beautiful species.
 However, over the years, rapid industrialization, excessive pollution, and dumping of plastic waste are posing a great threat to these species.
 Our reckless behavior is one of the reasons why every other day we get disturbing news of aquatic animals choking on plastics.
-Considering the alarming situation, the theme of this Earth Day 2019, celebrated on April 22nd every year, is “Protect our Species”.
+Considering the alarming situation, the theme of this Earth Day 2023, celebrated on April 22nd every year, is “Invest in our planet”.
 As we have already done some irreversible damage to Mother Earth, let’s pledge this Earth Day to take some small steps to protect the species and ensure a better future for the generations to come.
 However, before we delve into the details, let’s read some shocking facts about our global species.

 Facts about Global Species

 The percentage of land creatures has dipped by 40 percent since 1970